parapluu/encore/README.md

     export PATH="<SOME_DIR>/mylittlepony/release:${PATH}"

-### Compiling and Runnining Encore Programs
+### Step 4: Compiling and Runnining Encore Programs

-Now you can compile a program by using:
+Now you can compile a program by using

+    $ encorec my_file.enc

+or, if you you are calling C from your code, by using:

     $ encorec -clang my_file.enc

+Then, you can run the executable, as ususal, through

+   ./my_file

-Or, you can use a .enc-file as a script by adding `#! /usr/bin/env encorec -run` as its FIRST line.
+Alternatively, you can use a .enc-file as a script by adding `#! /usr/bin/env encorec -run` as its FIRST line.
 After you made the file executable:

     $ chmod u+x my_file.enc